YapperCore/YAPPER-GORNS/README.md

 **Ali**:
 - Take time to understand how the code works.
 - refactor the whole project as some files are 100+ lines.
+- have a way to share and formate the text blocks that comes out.

 **Josh**
 - Work through my version control problems